pairingwg/bls_standard/minutes/spec-v1.md

 ## Notes

-* Assume SHA512 for now.
-If we decide to switch back to SHA256 later, the change should be straight-forward.
+* The specification refers to "SHA" for now.
+If we decide to support SHA512 later, the change should be straight-forward.

 * There will be no explicit pre-hash mode.
 If the signature algorithm gets as input the hash H(M) of a huge message, then we should think of